Individual & Couples Counselling

 Sometimes a few, even just one or two, sessions can be enough to get the answers that you need.

 However, sometimes distressing or disturbing life events or experiences can cause longer-term anxiety, confusion, depression or anger that affect people’s ability to cope with life and work.
 While a few sessions of Therapeutic Counselling can be helpful, sometimes longer and more focused work is needed.
-However, it is always about your choice and, with explanation of the different ways of working, what you feel may help you.
+With this in mind, I would recommend you review my page on EMDR Therapy.

 At both our initial meeting and in any further work together, I will;